By CAROLINE LANGHAM

 Guests are encouraged to use outdoor spaces wherever possible.
-Please use the outdoor seating to maintain household bubbles.
-We ask that guests respect social distancing guidance and do not move between tables or reposition furniture, which has been laid out to provide the necessary social distancing.
+Please use your own designated outdoor seating to maintain household bubbles.
+We ask that guests respect social distancing guidance and not move between tables or reposition furniture, which has been laid out to provide the necessary social distancing.

 Hand Washing and Sanitising

-Wash your hands frequently and thoroughly with soap and water for at least 20 seconds and use disposable towels if possible.
+Wash your hands frequently and thoroughly with soap and water for at least 20 seconds, and use the disposable towels provided.

 Hand sanitiser in a hands-free dispenser will be available at the entrance to the venue.
 Please use it on entry and exit.

-For wedding couples and witnesses, it is recommended that you wash your hands and sanitise them before the ceremony commences as you will need to sign the register.
-We would also recommend that you each bring your own pen to avoid the need to sanitise the pen between signatures.
+It is recommended for wedding couples and witnesses that you wash your hands and sanitise them before the ceremony commences, as you will need to sign the register.
+We would also recommend that you bring your own pen to avoid the need to sanitise the pen between signatures.